Test driving a car - everything you need to know

 Insurance coverage for test drives varies; dealerships generally provide it, but private sellers require you to arrange your own, often through temporary policies

-Do I need car insurance to test drive a vehicle?
+Do I need car insurance to test drive a car?

-It's important to understand whether you need insurance or not to test drive a car.
+Yes, you need insurance to test drive a car in the UK, even if it's just for a short test drive.
+It's illegal to drive on public roads without insurance.
 Here are the main test driving scenarios and insurance requirements:

 Insurance for dealership test drives